 "Hello, my name is Jane Smith.
 I'm a constituent from New York, zip code 10001.
 I don't need a response.
-I am opposed to the repeal of the Affordable Care Act and I strongly encourage the Senator to please oppose any type of repeal.
+I am concerned about the partial government shutdown and I strongly encourage the senator to please vote for a funding package that solves this situation.
 Thank you for your hard work!"

 Pretty easy, right?

 Awesome!
 Is there anything else I should know?

 Yes.
 Call only your representatives!
 Maybe you really, really want to speak with House Speaker Nancy Pelosi or Senate Majority Leader Mitch McConnell, but please don't call the people that don't represent you.
 Unless you can provide a zip code that proves you're a constituent, your call will be pretty much ignored and not tallied down.
 This will also help create a backlog of calls coming from constituents from that district, and we want to make sure their concerns are heard.